donovanh/donovanh.github.com/_posts/2017-11-12-stop-hiring.markdown

 ## Over to you

 Ready to throw off the shackles of a monogomanous life and enjoy the benefits of working with a freelancer?
-If so, <a href="/hire/">let's see how I can help you</a>.
+If so, <a href="/hire/">call me, maybe</a>.